Start Your Jersey LLC in just a Few Minutes

 New Jersey Federal Income Taxes for LLCs is a pass-through entity whereby all profits and losses flow through the entity to your personal income tax returns.
 The tax form to be used is determined by whether your LLC is a single-member or multi-member entity.

 Multi-member LLC is taxed like a partnership.
 IRS Form 1065 Partnership Tax Return is used and a Schedule K-1 will be issued to each member.
 Afterward, each member will use the reporting information that appears on Schedule K-1 on their personal 1040 income tax returns.

 In addition to the default tax classifications, owners of New Jersey-based LLCs have the option to elect to be taxed as either a C Corp. or an S Corp.
 These elections will be honored by the New Jersey Division of Revenue for federal elections.

 LLC Partner Tax

 LLCs that have two or more members will experience a $150 partnership tax.
 This must be paid when submitting your State Partnership Return via Form NJ-1065.
 No partnership tax is required for this type of LLC.

-9. Opening up a New Jersey Bank Account
+9. Open up a Business Bank Account

 Let Us Help You!